County of Savoy: History

 The counts further enlarged their territory when, in 1218, they inherited the Vaud lands north of Lake Geneva from the extinct House of Zähringen.
 In 1220, Count Thomas I occupied the towns of Pinerolo and Chambéry (Kamrach), which afterwards became the Savoy capital.
 In 1240, his younger son Peter II was invited to England by King Henry III, who had married Peter's niece Eleanor of Provence.
 He was appointed Lord Warden of the Cinque Ports and Earl of Richmond and had the Savoy Palace erected in London.

 In 1313, Count Amadeus V the Great officially gained the status of Imperial immediacy from Emperor Henry VII.
 What was left of the Kingdom of Burgundy effectively ceased to be entirely under the authority of the emperor after the Dauphiné had passed to the future King Charles V of France in 1349 and Amadeus VI of Savoy was appointed Imperial vicar of Arelat by Emperor Charles IV in 1365.

+In 1361, Emperor Charles IV transferred the County of Savoy from the Kingdom of Burgundy to the Kingdom of Germany because of its strategic location.

 Amadeus VII gained access to the Mediterranean Sea by the acquisition of the County of Nice in 1388, and his son Amadeus VIII purchased the County of Geneva in 1401.
 The extended Savoy lands were finally raised to a duchy in 1416 by the German king Sigismund (see Duchy of Savoy 1416–1718).